Kettelhut Chair | House of Finn Juhl

 FJ 5186

-W: 81 cm D: 74 cm H: 88 cm Seat heighte: 42 cm
+W: 81 cm D: 74 cm H: 88 cm Seat height: 42 cm

-A Lounge Chair with International Appeal
+A Chair with International Appeal

-When Finn Juhl sketched the chair with the characteristic, broad, and embracing armrests, he already knew it was one of the pieces he wanted to reach beyond Denmark's borders.
-The chair has a distinctive design, and he explicitly noted on the drawing: "Production and sales rights abroad reserved for Finn Juhl."
-This allowed him to confidently put the chair into production in Denmark while also sending the drawing of the design to Baker Furniture in Michigan, USA.
+When Finn Juhl sketched the Kettelhut Chair, he already knew it was a design meant to reach beyond Denmark’s borders.
+Confident in its distinct design, he explicitly marked the drawing: "Production and sales rights abroad reserved for Finn Juhl."
+This allowed him to begin production in Denmark and simultaneously send the design to Baker Furniture in Michigan, USA.

 Detail of Kettelhut's distinctive wide armrest.

-The Kettelhut Chair with the textile Zero from Kvadrat / Sahco in the colour '0001'.
+The Kettelhut Chair photographed with the textile Cifrado from Kvadrat / Sahco in the color '0231' (right) and Zero from Kvadrat / Sahco in the color'0001' (left).
 The wooden frame consists of a combination of solid oak and walnut.